Milan or X-ray of a memory (Updated)

 (1996) I returned to Milan twice the same year with a few months of difference, both of the way to Ancona without further opportunity to explore the monumental Centrale station...neither longer history to explain.

-Vittorio Emmanuelle Galleries, one of the oldest shopping malls in the world, began building in 1867 from the design of Giuseppe Mangoni.
-Are also famous, obviously apart from its luxury shops, for the mosaic representing a bull in the central floor which all self-respecting tourist must tread down firmly onto its attributes.
-Seems as to not have been in Milan whether the unfortunate ox hasn’t been properly kicked.
+Vittorio Emmanuelle Galleries, one of the oldest shopping malls in the world, began building in 1867 from the design of Giuseppe Mangoni, are also famous, obviously apart from its luxury shops, for the mosaic representing a bull in the central floor which all self-respecting tourist must tread down firmly onto its attributes.
+Seems as to not have been in Milan whether the unfortunate ox hasn’t been properly kicked twisting at least for three times.
 But still stands.
 Also the Duomo.
 First stone was put in 1386 and the latter in the mid-twentieth century, the January 6, 1965, when the last door was opened up.
 I just saw the facade in my memories.
 Much less inside.
 Probably I didn’t enter.
 I think I would have remembered Apostle St. Bartholomew statue, which is shown flayed without its skin, as fresh as he only had used devoid of a camisole, rising above its pedestal near the window of the cathedral southern entrance.

 Much less I remember having gone to the roof from where, on a clear day, the Alps are looming.
 It is easier to count the innumerable, over two thousand three hundred statues that decorate the pinnacles under the watchful eye of the Madonnina, the gilded copper statue of the Virgin, who chairs the group from three hundred and thirty feet high, in the heavens of the Lombard capital.
 When Pirelli built its skyscraper surpassing the pinnacle of the Duomo placed a replica of the Madonnina statue as an apology upward.
 Just in case.